Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

+1. Go to "Products" section
+2. Select an existing product
+3. Click "Edit"
-1. Go to "Products" section2.
-Select an existing product3.
-Click "Edit"4.
-Change product details (e.g., price or title)5.
-Click
+4. Change product details (e.g., price or title)
-    "Save"
+5. Click "Save"

 ### Expected Result

-Product details are updated successfullyChanges are reflected in product listChanges are visible on the store page
+Product details are updated successfully
+Changes are reflected in product list
+Changes are visible on the store page

 ------------------------------------------------------------------------